K4KYA/MakersHelloAndroid/README.md

 		mEditNewTodo.setText("");

+6. I think you'll agree that our onCreate function is getting a bit bloated.
+Lets do some housekeeping and trim it down a bit.
+Let's pull all the `findViewById` calls into a function called `bindViews` but rather than wasting time copy-pasting, lets use the power of the IDE to clean this up for us.
+	7. Highlight the three lines containing `findViewById` right click on the selected text and choose Refactor -> Extract -> Method.
+Give it the name `bindViews` and hit return.
+BOOM!
+AS has pulled those lines into a function and put the call to that function in their place!
+	8. The click listener assigner is looking a bit ugly as well.
+Right click on the `new View.OnClickListener` select 'Refactor' -> 'Convert anonymous to inner', and give it a name.
+That's neatened things up with very little effort from us!

 6. We're done!
 We created a blank Activity in Android Studio, built our layouts in XML, wired it up to our Java code and ran it on our phone! (or emulator)

 ##Extra Credit

-2. Add a text hint to the `EditText`
+2. Add a text hint (placeholder text) to the `EditText` (XML)

 4. Add validation to our button `onClick` so that we don't add blank todo items.
+(Java)

 3. Add an `onItemLongClickListener` to the `ListView` and make it remove the item that was long pressed on.
+(Java)

 1. Make each list view item a bit prettier.
 Change the text size?
 Change the text colour?
 Add some padding?
-When adjusting sizes, specify font sizes in `sp` and distances in `dp` instead of `px` or `em`. `sp` and `dp` are independant of pixel density and so scales appropriately with different screen sizes and pixel densities. (`dp` - formerly `dip` - means "density independant pixels")
+When adjusting sizes, specify font sizes in `sp` and distances in `dp` instead of `px` or `em`. `sp` and `dp` are independant of pixel density and so scales appropriately with different screen sizes and pixel densities. (`dp` - formerly `dip` - means "density independant pixels") (XML)